 tzreleases.
 The Basic version is free.

-tzregions.
-This includes tz_world, a shapefile for all the world's regions.
+tzdbtimezones.
+This includes tz_world, a shapefile for all the world's timezones.
 These maps are no longer maintained and are superseded by the Timezone Boundary Builder.

 tzcode and data support leap seconds via an optional "